joncrlsn/mind-renewal/README.md

-# Bible Study Command Line Interface
+# Bible Study CLI

-This app is for people like me who prefer to study their bible with a command-line-interface.
+This command-line app is for people like me who prefer to study the bible with a command-line-interface.
 I would appreciate suggestions of easy ways to make this more user-friendly.

 If you prefer a free web interface, I recommend https://www.stepbible.org with the ESV translation.
 Like this, there are no commentaries, but it has many easily viewed cross-references and Greek and Hebrew helps.